survivejs/react-book/manuscript/11_deploying_applications.md

 So this is just an example.
 You would probably hook this up to a router, but the important part is using `require.ensure`.
 When Webpack finds that statement it will automatically create a chunk that can be lazy loaded.

 **What is the array on the first argument?**: If you try to lazy load a chunk that depends on an other lazy loaded chunk you can set it as a dependency in the array.
-Just type in the path to the chunk.
-E.g. `['./FunnyButton.js']`
+Just type in the path to the chunk; e.g. `['./FunnyButton.js']`

 ## Isomorphic App

 So the great thing about React is that it runs on the server too.
 But that does not mean you can just create any app and run it on the server.
 You have to make some decisions on the architecture.
-The reason is that even though React and the components run on the server, you might be having dependencies in those components that does not run on the server.
+The reason is that even though React and the components run on the server, you might have dependencies in those components that does not run on the server.

 ### Injecting state